coderamen666/srd-v3.5-md/magic-items/magic-items-vi-intelligent-cursed-and-artifacts.md

 possessions of the drawer are lost.

 *Skull:* A dread wraith appears.
 Treat this creature as an unturnable undead.
-The character must fight it alone---if others help, they get dread wraiths to fight as well.
+The character must fight it alone—if others help, they get dread wraiths to fight as well.
 If the character is slain, she is slain forever and cannot be revived, even with a *wish* or a *miracle*.

 *Star:* The 2 points are added to any ability the character chooses.